ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ---
 # Configuration of gspread for "python summary.py sheetupdate" and "python dailystats.py sheetupdate"

+:
-For updating Google Sheets, summary.py and dailystats.py are using the package gspread.
+*Note: For updating Google Sheets by summary.py and dailystats.py, additional python package(s) installation are required that are not installed by default, using the package gspread, see [requirements-gspread.txt](https://raw.githubusercontent.com/ZuinigeRijder/hyundai_kia_connect_monitor/main/requirements-gspread.txt)*

 For Authentication with Google Sheets you have to configure authentication for gspread.
 This [authentication configuration is described here](https://docs.gspread.org/en/latest/oauth2.html)